 - Nearest International Airport: Seville Airport (SVQ)

-The Cathedral of Seville, with its huge stone structure, was built to showcase the wealth of Seville and has been an example of architectural brilliance of 15th century.
-As you enter through the Pardoner's door, you will get into a place of wonder.
+The Cathedral of Seville, with its huge stone structure, was built to showcase the wealth of Seville and has been an example of the architectural brilliance of the 15th century.
+As you enter through the Pardoner’s door, you will get into a place of wonder.
 Pass through the Orange tree courtyard to enter into the cathedral.
-Be spellbound by the richness of vast stone works, stained grass windows and wrought iron works.
+Be spellbound by the richness of vast stone works, stained glass windows, and wrought ironworks.
 The lavish decoration with a good amount of gold is one of the highlights of the cathedral.
 Also special is the nave, which is the longest in Spain.
 In the construction work of the cathedral, some of the columns and elements from the mosque were also used.
 The most famous of which is the Giralda that was converted into a bell tower later.
 There is also a tomb of Christopher Columbus inside the cathedral.